A column may refer to any of the following:

 When working with a cell, you combine the column with the row.
 For example, the very first cell is in column A and on row 1, so the cell is labeled as A1.

-How can I freeze or setup column that does not move
+How can I freeze or make a column that does not move?

 To keep column 'A' or a set of columns frozen so they do not move as you scroll to the right, use the freeze pane option.

-2. When referring to a newspaper or magazine, a column or periodical is a regular featured opinion done by a columnist.
-For example, a column related to computers could cover computer related questions, new technology, and other computer related information the columnist enjoys.
+2. When referring to a newspaper or magazine, a column or periodical is a regularly featured opinion done by a columnist.
+For example, a column related to computers could cover computer-related questions, new technology, and other computer-related information the columnist enjoys.